 Office: Rm 364 New Computer Science

-There is no official textbook for this course.
-We will rely on class notes and some papers.
-Some of the lectures will draw on material from the following books.
+There is no textbook for this course.
+We will rely primarily on class notes.

 Copying homework solutions or programming assignments from a fellow student or from the Internet, and all other forms of academic dishonesty, are considered serious offenses.
 They will be prosecuted to the maximum extent permitted by university policies.